n0-ware/book-of-n0ware/knowledge-base/vulnerabilities/local_file_inclusion_LFI.md

 ?>
 ```

-This code uses a `GET` request via a URL parameter `file` to include that file on the page.
+This code uses a `GET` request via the URL parameter `file` to include that file on the page.
 Sending an HTTP request that mirrors this `PHP` code could load the content of any file, such as `welcome.txt`, as long as the file is available in that directory.

 `http://vulnsite.io/index.php?file=welcome.txt`